dfsw/Cookies/README.md

 ## Heavenly Upgrades

-Just Natural Expansion adds 97 new Heavenly Upgrades to your ascensions.
-These are designed to be completed once you have completed the vanilla heavenly upgrade tree, with prices continuing from roughly that point.
-Some upgrades may seem cheap and some may seem excessively expensive, as with all things Just Natural Expansion the goal is to provide not just a one off quick freebies but to meaningfully expand the end game.
-Also as is tradition with Just Natural Expansion these heavenly upgrades are designed to be balanced and not game breaking.
-They are broken up into 6 trees which are detailed below.
+Just Natural Expansion introduces 97 new Heavenly Upgrades, extending progression beyond the completion of the vanilla heavenly upgrade tree.
+These upgrades are intended for late-game ascensions, with costs scaling naturally from where vanilla leaves off.

+As with the rest of the mod, these upgrades are not designed as quick, disposable bonuses.
+Some are intentionally inexpensive, others deliberately punishingly expensive.
+This is by design.
+The goal is to meaningfully extend long-term progression and decision-making in the endgame, not to trivialize it.

+All Heavenly Upgrades in Just Natural Expansion are balanced to avoid breaking the game.
+They expand existing systems, reinforce long-term strategies, and reward sustained investment rather than short-term optimization exploits.

+The upgrades are organized into six distinct trees, each focusing on a different aspect of late-game growth.
+These trees are outlined in detail below.

 #### Buildings and Upgrades
 <table>